New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 The only way to accurately diagnose many brain diseases, including Chronic Traumatic Encephalopathy (CTE), is studying the brain after death.
 In 2008 the Concussion Legacy Foundation partnered with Boston University and the U.S. Department of Veterans Affairs to found the VA-BU-CLF Brain Bank.
 Led by Dr. Ann McKee, the researchers and staff of the VA-BU-CLF Brain Bank have revolutionized our understanding of CTE and brain trauma.

 When it opened in 2008, the VA-BU-CLF Brain Bank became the first repository in the world dedicated to the study of CTE.
 Today, the Brain Bank focuses on concussions and other consequences of brain trauma, and has discovered the first cases of CTE in athletes whose primary exposure was soccer, rugby, baseball, ice hockey, college football and high school football.
-The VA-BU-CLF Brain Bank remains the single greatest CTE research resource in the world, housing 70% of global CTE cases.
+The VA-BU-CLF Brain Bank became the UNITE Brain Bank in 2022 and remains the single greatest CTE research resource in the world, housing 70% of global CTE cases.

 A precious gift begins a journey of discovery